A Gem of an Update: Performance Monitoring for Ruby

-Sentry’s new Ruby SDK collects and monitors the data surrounding your traces, logs, and key metrics.
+Sentry’s new Ruby SDK collects and monitors the data surrounding your traces, logs, and key performance monitoring metrics.
 With it, you now have the context to connect backend issues to frontend performance.

 Sentry’s distributed tracing not only informs you which environment the error occurred, but the deploy that caused it.
 Now you can link traces to its related issue (or the other way around) to help you fully understand the relationship between an issue and its impact.